 For example, if you sell your books for one day at the Brooklyn Book Festival and only make $250, you don't have to remit taxes.
 If you make $1,000, you're liable for taxes on the sales you make over $600, or $400.
 If you sell your book at a different New York fair that's four days long, you're obligated to collect and remit sales taxes on the sales during that fourth day.
 And, of course, there's a form for doing that.

 Whatever state you're in, here are some general guidelines for collecting taxes:

 - Assess your potential for selling your own product.
 Will you attend trade shows?
 Sell books at speaking engagements or signings?
-Are you selling (and shipping) your book directly to the consumer through the Internet?
-Note that if you're selling your self-published book through a dealer at a trade show, or an Internet retail entity such as Amazon.com or bn.com or a publishing service acting as a retail entity (such as Blurb or Lulu.com), the retail entity making the sale is responsible for collecting sales tax.
+Are you selling (and shipping) your book directly to the consumer through the internet?
+Note that if you're selling your self-published book through a dealer at a trade show, an internet retail entity, such as Amazon.com or bn.com, or a publishing service acting as a retail entity, such as Blurb or Lulu.com, the retail entity making the sale is responsible for collecting sales tax.

-- Investigate the state/local rules for collecting and remitting sales tax.
-And this applies if you're participating in events and selling your book directly in other locations as well.
+- Investigate the state and local rules for collecting and remitting sales tax.
+This applies if you're participating in events and selling your books directly in other locations as well.
 Make sure to understand what sales taxes you're responsible for collecting or engage a vendor to sell your books for you and take care of that.
-Check with your accountant and with state's department of Taxation and Finance (or your equivalent government agency), as well as with any states or countries in which you intend to do business.
+Check with your accountant and with the state's department of taxation and finance (or your equivalent government agency), as well as with any states or countries in which you intend to do business.
 Many of these state agencies have robust and informative websites.

-- Make sure to collect the correct amount of sales tax when you sell your books, keep a record of transactions and give the book buyer a receipt that indicated the amount of sales tax he or she paid.
+- Make sure to collect the correct amount of sales tax when you sell your books, keep a record of transactions, and give the book buyer a receipt that indicated the amount of sales tax they paid.

 - Make sure to stay abreast of changing tax rules, because they do tend to change.